wasmerio/ate/README.md

     |  |                 HTTP REST Service                 |  |
     *--|-^--^--^--^--^--^--^--^--^--^--^--^--^--^--^--^--^-|--*

-## Component Design

-### com.tokera.ate.dao.io

-Holds classes and factories used to perform CRUD (create,read,update and delete) operations on data held under a particular account.

-### com.tokera.ate.qualifiers

-Qualifiers used by the dependency injection engine to configure and setup the systems that manage the data.

 ## Contribution

 If you would like to help setup a community to continue to develop this project